The Art and Making of The Smiling Bantha Gang!

 We had Purple Lightsabers, Double-Bladed Lightsabers, Offworld Jawas, a Volcanic Ash Planet, and more details on the Mandalorians and certain alien species, long before they became part of Star Wars common knowledge now made canon by the Prequels, The Mandalorian Disney+ series, and the Clone Wars and Rebels CGI animated shows.

-It become a running joke over the years that one of us (the players in the group) was a spy for Lucasfilm or that our gaming locations were bugged by them so they could steal our best ideas.
+It become a running joke over the years that one of us (one of the players in the group) was a spy for Lucasfilm or that our gaming locations were bugged by the company so they could steal our best ideas.
 LOL

-My group did have a Jedi with a purple lightsaber long before Samuel L. Jackson's character Mace Windu in the Prequel Trilogy.
-While there was a story behind it, it really came about because the player's favorite color was purple.
+My group did had a Jedi with a purple lightsaber long before Samuel L. Jackson's character Mace Windu in the Prequel Trilogy.
+While there was a story behind it, it really came about because the player's favorite color was purple (same reason Lucas gave Sam Jackson one).
 We retro-actively adjusted the story to imply Ximet's Uncle trained under Windu.

 We eventually settled on believing it might has been Fleeto Woff.
-When we saw The Empire Strikes Back and other material confirming Boba Fett's correct name, Fleeto Woff became an original character used often in Star Wars RPG campaigns.
+When we saw The Empire Strikes Back and other material confirming Boba Fett's correct name, Fleeto Woff became an original character used often in our Star Wars RPG campaigns whenever a similarly badass Bounty Hunter was needed.

 Shuuth, the Ubese Bounter Hunter, was played by my dear departed friend Peter Hernandez III.
 He wanted something Humanoid but not too Humanoid and originally considered playing a Twi'lek.
 Then he saw concept art of Boushh and said, "Wait...who are these guys when they're not Princess Leia in disguise?"